DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 The `token_detector` node implements a reactive and behavior-based architecture, utilizing a subsumption architecture made up of multiple independent behaviors.
 This design enables the robot to efficiently explore its surroundings and gather tokens.
 The main node continuously determines which behavior is appropriate to execute based on the sensor data at any given time.

 The `token_detector` consists of the following five behaviors (ordered descending by priority):
-* `StepOntoToken`: The highest priority behavior responsible for stepping onto a detected token and claiming it.
+* `StepOntoToken`: The highest priority behavior responsible for stepping onto a detected token.
-* `CaptureToken`: The behavior is responsible for detecting and capturing tokens in the labyrinth.
+* `CaptureToken`: The behavior is responsible for capturing tokens in the labyrinth, saving their location.
 * `MoveTowardsToken`: This behavior drives the robot towards a detected token.
 * `WallFollower`: The behavior is responsible for following the labyrinth walls on the left hand side.
 * `FindWall`: This behavior is responsible for finding a wall and orienting the robot towards it.